 The glitch effect in Photoshop is an excellent way of adding distortion to your images.
 The unique look that this effect creates will draw attention to your pictures.

 Originally, the glitch effect appeared on images with broken data.
-The appearance of this error consists of jagged lines, colourful pixels, distorted colours, and frozen visuals.
+The appearance of this error consists of jagged lines, colorful pixels, distorted colors, and frozen visuals.

 You are probably familiar with the looks of the glitch effect, but you might not have imagined that it can be converted into art.